wp-plugins/wp-media-library-categories/readme.txt

 3. Filter by category when inserting media [(premium version)](http://codecanyon.net/item/media-library-categories-premium/6691290?ref=jeffrey-wp)

 == Changelog ==

+= 1.4.10 =
+* Stay on active page in the media library when changing categories.
+* Fixed PHP 5.4 strict warning.
+* Added hierarchical display of the filter menu when inserting media. [(premium only)](http://codecanyon.net/item/media-library-categories-premium/6691290?ref=jeffrey-wp)

 = 1.4.9 =
 * Fixed error message which in some cases appears when updating multiple items at once.
 [View support question](http://wordpress.org/support/topic/error-after-latest-update-3)